us4useu/us4r-user-docs/docs/content/set-up.md

 The 120/230VAC power socket used to power the us4R™ must be equipped with a protective earth wire.
 It is imperative to ensure that the electrical system provides the fire protection required for the class I devices.
 :::

 A loss of mains power during operation will result in an immediate shutdown of the device.
-The **us4R™** will restart once the power is restored.
+The us4R™ will enter standby mode once the mains power is restored.
+ON/OFF button must be pressed to power the us4R™ back on.
+After power on the host PC must be restarted to restore the communication with the system.

 :::{Caution}
 To shut down the us4R™ in case of malfunction, remove the mains power cable from the electrical socket.
 The electrical sockets should be situated in proximity to the device and be easily accessible.